-Dry needling is a therapeutic procedure used to treat an area of dysfunction within a muscle commonly known as a trigger point.
+Dry needling is a method of quickly releasing tight and sometimes painful skeletal muscle fibers known as trigger points.
 A trigger point is very often painful upon palpation and can cause a myriad of symptoms from headaches to referred pain.
 Dry needling is a method of releasing toxic chemicals that inflame your muscles known as a trigger points.
 Trigger points are caused by trauma to an injured area and your muscles react by seizing up to protect it from further damage.
 This is why trigger points feel knot-like and often painful upon applying pressure.
 They can cause a myriad of problems from pain in injured and surrounding areas, dysfunctional movement patterns, headaches and migraines, and joint dysfunction.

 Does Dry Needling Hurt?

 Dry needling uses a very thin solid needle or filament to disrupt the trigger point and elicit a “twitch response” which returns that muscle to a normal state by allowing inflammatory chemicals to leave the trigger point, to relax the muscle, and to restore blood flow to the area.
 Dry needling often uses the same type of needle as used in acupuncture, however while acupuncture remains close to the skin, dry needling penetrates deeper and so requires a physical therapist’s expert knowledge of the musculoskeletal system to administer.
 While dry needling does penetrate the muscles, the needles are very thin and you may or may not feel the insertion of the needle.
 Some patients may feel a brief ache or cramping sensation during the twitch response.

 “Casey helped my pain completely disappear with dry needling.
 He even gave me exercises to strengthen my problem muscles.
 The appointment was easy to make and the staff was very friendly.
 I will definitely go back if I need it, but so far I have no more pain!” – Lindsey K.